jaredly/j3/Roadmap.md

 - [x] FEAT ok backspace to join identifier

 - [x] cmd-D to multicursor, you love to see it
+- [ ] subtle highlight things that are the same?
+- [x] select & type, replaces the selected.
+FINALLY

 letsss do a little multicursor?